robcarver17/pysystemtrade/docs/data.md

 ['DAX', 'CAC', 'KR3', 'SMI', 'V2X', 'JPY', ....]
 ```

-A .csv is just another type of database as far as dataBlob is concerned.
-It's replaced the attribute we had before with a new one that now links to .csv files.
+A CSV is just another type of database as far as dataBlob is concerned.
+It's replaced the attribute we had before with a new one that now links to CSV files.

 Here's a quick whistle-stop tour of dataBlob's other features: